-The Bluffview Montessori School Board has delegated the responsibility for selection and evaluation of library/educational resources to the school library staff, administration, and Academic Practices Committee, and has established reconsideration procedures to address concerns about those resources.
+The Bluffview Montessori School Board has delegated the responsibility for selection and evaluation of library/educational resources to the school library staff, administration, and Pedagogy Committee, and has established reconsideration procedures to address concerns about those resources.
 Completion of this form is the first step in those procedures.
 If you wish to request reconsideration of school or library resources, please return the completed form to the Librarian or Head of School.

-Nam ne: Date:
+Name: Date:

-Addı ress:

-State/Zip: State/Zip:
+State/Zip:

-Phone: Email: Email:
+Email:

 I am representing:

-Self: Organization/group (name):
+Self : Organization/group (name):

-1. Resource on wh nich you are commenting:
+1. Resource on v which you are commenting:

 Book Database Textbook Game

-Movie Audio Recording App Streaming Media
+Movie Audio Recording Арр Streaming Media

 Magazine Digital Resource Newspaper Other

-Title: · · · · · · · · · · · · · · · · · · ·
+Title:

 Author/Producer:

 Is the resource part of the curriculum, library collection, or other?

 2. What brought this resource to your attention?

-2

 3. Have you examined the entire resource?
 If not, what sections did you review?

 4. What concerns you about the resource?

-5. 5.
-Are there resources you suggest to provide additional information and/or other viewpoints on the
+5. Are there resources you suggest to provide additional information and/or other viewpoints on this topic?

-O. topic? or other viewpoints on this

 6. What action are you requesting the committee consider?